TuckerTucker/tkr-gpt-oss-20b/docs/harmony_integration.md

 ## What is Harmony?

-Harmony is OpenAI's multi-channel conversation format that enables language models to output multiple streams of information simultaneously.
+Harmony is a multi-channel conversation format that enables language models to output multiple streams of information simultaneously.
+This implementation uses the official [**openai-harmony**](https://github.com/anthropics/openai-harmony) package (v0.0.4+) for spec-compliant token-based prompt building and parsing.

 Instead of generating a single response, models can produce:

 - **Analysis Channel**: Internal reasoning, chain-of-thought, and problem decomposition
 - **Commentary Channel**: Meta-commentary about actions being taken (e.g., "Executing search_tool()")
 - **Final Channel**: The actual response presented to the user

 This separation allows for enhanced transparency, better debugging, and improved model behavior without compromising user experience.

+### Implementation Details

+This project uses the official openai-harmony package with:
+- **Token-based Prompt Building**: `SystemContent` and `DeveloperContent` for spec-compliant prompts
+- **StreamableParser**: Real-time channel detection during token generation
+- **Performance**: <50ms prompt building, <5ms response parsing
+- **Thread-safe**: No shared mutable state, fully parallelizable

 ## Why Use Harmony?